SubbuDommeti/ShoppingSite/readme.md

-Hello Everyone!
-Greetings of the Day.

-I would like to share some key details about the ShoppingSite Web Application.
+ShoppingSite Web Application

+Overview

-Development: The ShoppingSite Web Application was developed using the Laravel PHP framework.
-It is currently in the beta version, undergoing continuous improvements and enhancements.
+This project presents the ShoppingSite Web Application, built using the Laravel PHP framework.
+Currently in its beta version, the app is undergoing continuous development and improvement.

+E-commerce Features

-E-commerce Functionality: The application serves as a basic e-commerce web platform, providing users with the ability to browse and preview products online.
+The application serves as a basic e-commerce platform, offering users the ability to:

+- Browse and preview products online
+- Distinction between End User and Admin User views

+User Views

-User Views: The application offers two distinct views based on the type of user logged in:
+The application offers two distinct views based on the type of user logged in:

-  End User: The end user view allows customers to browse and view products available on the platform.
+- End User View: Allows customers to browse and view products
-  Admin User: The admin user view grants administrators additional privileges, including the ability to add products, manage categories, and create banners for promotional purposes.
+- Admin User View: Grants administrators additional privileges, including:
+    - Product management: Add products and manage categories
+    - Promotional tools: Create banners for promotional purposes

+Technologies Used

+- Laravel (MVC)
+- HTML (BLADE)
+- CSS
+- PHP
+- Ajax

+LWC Concepts

+This project demonstrates fundamental web development concepts, including:

+- UI Design: User-friendly interface for e-commerce functionality
+- User Roles: Distinct views and privileges for end users and administrators
+- Data Management: Product management and category creation

 Thank you for your attention.